DropB1t/IntervalJoinBenchmarks/README.md

 ## Real World Datasets
 In order to run a benchmark, of each implementaion, with real datasets you need to download the [datasets.tar.gz](https://www.dropbox.com/scl/fi/y4qkcvci7yqcypg41tu85/datasets.tar.gz?rlkey=6o2d4byhx95d860pojddka4iq&dl=0) archive and unzip it by calling `tar -zvxf datasets.tar.gz` command into root of this repository.
 Otherwise you can run the `./download_datasets.sh` script located in `/scripts` folder.

-Credits for datasets go to [AllianceDB](https://github.com/intellistream/AllianceDB/blob/master/docs/README.md) project.
+Credits for datasets goes to [AllianceDB](https://github.com/intellistream/AllianceDB/blob/master/docs/README.md) project.

 ## Latency & Throughput Chart Example
 ![Latency Chart Example](./imgs/latency_example.svg)